gitusp/pbrowse.nvim/README.md

 ## Requirements

 - `gh`: Git command-line tools
+- `shasum`: For computing file hashes (built-in on macOS, available via coreutils on most Linux distros)
 - A repository connected to GitHub
 - Active pull request for the current branch